phforest/Argo/readme.md

 ![logo](data/argo.png)

+# What is Argo?

 Argo is a single header C++11 library for argument parsing.
-It is light-weight, flexible, and easy-to-use.
+It is light-weight, flexible, and easy-to-use, and has out-of-the-box support for:

-## Features

-Out-of-the-box support for:

 * Long-hand and short-hand notation
 * Type safety